slotThe/slotThe.github.io/posts/primes.md

 ```

 This is where things get interesting.
 We allocate exactly as many bytes
-as fit into the L1 cache on my laptop.
-Since each byte holds 8 bits, and
+as fit into the L1 cache on my laptop.[^49] Since each byte holds 8 bits, and
 we don't represent even numbers, each iteration through `E` actually
 touches `s=L1*16` numbers, so that's the stride length.
 We start at 3,
 since that's the next odd (= representable) number we haven't checked